 Using the new certificate with Xcode 11.4.1 or later

 If you’re running Xcode 13.2 or later, the updated certificate will download automatically when you sign software after January 28, 2022.
-If your Xcode version doesn’t support the automatic download of the Developer ID Intermediate Certificate, you can download it from the Certificate Authority website when it's available.
+If your Xcode version doesn’t support the automatic download of the Developer ID Intermediate Certificate, you can download it from the Certificate Authority page.
 Newly issued Developer ID certificates associated with the new intermediate certificate can build and sign software on Xcode 11.4.1 and later.

 Using the new certificate with previous Xcode releases